Admitting now

 02 — Recognising the signs

-Some addictions carry genuine medical risk during withdrawal.
+Some addictions carry genuine clinical risk during withdrawal.
 The indicators below mean a patient should never attempt home withdrawal — supervised inpatient care is clinically necessary.

 01